 Cathay Pacific’s frequent flyer program Asia Miles is one of our favourites due to its consistently lower-than-average award redemption rates and high-quality airline partners.
+This remains the case, even after Asia Miles’ June 2018 program changes, which produced a mixed bag of good and bad outcomes.

 One key thing to note is that the best value redemptions are to be had by redeeming for Premium Economy, Business or First Class flights.
 To understand why, consider joining the Point Hacks ‘earning more points’ email course.